dpayne5/dpayne5.github.io/about.md

 #### MTG Draft

 <sub>A full stack app built using serverless and React that simulates the draft game mode of Magic: The Gathering against AI opponents playing basic strategy.
 View the live demo <a href="http://draftbucket.s3-website.us-east-2.amazonaws.com" target="_blank">here</a>, and the source code <a href="https://github.com/dpayne5/mtgdraft" target="_blank">here</a>.</sub>

+#### BoxBreak

+<sub>A 2D game written in Typescript and built on the excalibur.js framework.
+This project is currently a work in progress.
+You can find the source code <a href="https://github.com/dpayne5/ex-test" target="_blank">here</a> which contains instructions on how to run the project locally in the README.</sub>

 <!--
 ## Markdown